xylnx/goevk-api/README.md

 ## How

-The api is built around node.js and express.
+The API is built around node.js and express.
 The scrapers use node.js and cheerio.

 The Scrapers extract information on events from local websites.
 Everything is stored as JSON in a local file and/or a redis instance.
 The data can then be fetched using the two routes `events.json` (local file) and `/bvents.json` (redis).
-There is a frontend built to display this data in a more human readable form: [](https://xylnx.github.io/goevk/).
-Enjoy!

 ## Productive application

 The app currently runs in a heroku dyno.
 The API serves data, which is scraped once a day at 5:00am.
+There is a [frontend built to display this data in a more human readable form](https://xylnx.github.io/goevk).
+Enjoy!

 ## Usage